 |Melissa McLeod and Caroline Shaw|

-Melissa McLeod (Ngāi Tahu) is a public health physician, epidemiologist and senior research fellow working in the Department of Public Health at the University of Otago, Wellington.
+Melissa McLeod (Ngāi Tahu) is a public health physician, epidemiologist and senior lecturer working in the Department of Public Health at the University of Otago, Wellington.
 Melissa’s research interests include Māori health, epidemiology and the investigation and elimination of ethnic health inequalities in Aotearoa/New Zealand.

-Caroline Shaw is a public health physician, epidemiologist and senior lecturer working in the Department of Public Health at the University of Otago, Wellington.
+Caroline Shaw is a public health physician, epidemiologist and associate professor working in the Department of Public Health at the University of Otago, Wellington.
 Caroline’s research interests include climate change, population health and transport policy, with a particular focus on how we can move to an equitable, healthy low carbon transport system.